 By Justin Tao

-When I worked at Toyota 13 years ago, I learnt that lean manufacturing is about developing people.
+When I worked at Toyota 13 years ago, I learned that lean manufacturing is about developing people.
 This belief was reinforced last Friday at the Best Practice Network’s workshop – ‘Strategies and Insights for Developing Your Lean Leaders’.
 Held at Leica Biosystems Melbourne, the workshop was facilitated by Cheryl Jekiel, founder of the ‘Lean Leadership Resource Center.’

-For recruiters the first question is, “What competencies do we look for in a Lean leader?”
+For recruiters, the first question is, “What competencies do we look for in a Lean leader?”
 Cheryl identified seven principles important for Lean leadership:

 - promotes customer focus within the organisation;